How Do We Define The Cheapest Places To Live Well?

 Vietnam real estate took off in 2015, when the government made it easier for foreigners to own property.
 Although it’s still not possible for foreigners to own real estate outright, you can buy on a 50-year lease and retain the usual rights.
 Contact a reputable local lawyer to help you get through the bureaucracy which can be difficult to navigate.

 Owning property in Vietnam doesn’t entitle you to a visa, which is one drawback.
-The maximum stay permitted is 90 days, so you will need to budget for frequent trips to the border for a new tourist visa.
+The maximum stay permitted is 90 days.
+As a result you will need to budget for trips to the border for a new visa.

 Chiang Mai, Thailand